 Microsoft Word for Mac

-Guide: How to recover an unsaved Word document
+How to recover unsaved Word docs with AutoRecovery

-Step 3.
-Open the AutoRecovery folder, and locate all the files that start with the words "AutoRecovery save of".
-Select the one you want to recover, rename the file, then add the ".doc" filename extension.
+4. Step 4.
+Open the AutoRecovery folder, and locate the files that start with the words "AutoRecovery save of".
+Find the one you want to recover.

 Recover unsaved Word documents from AutoRecovery folder

-#2.
-Recover Unsaved Word Documents on Mac from TMP Folder
+Recover Unsaved Word Documents on a Mac from the TMP Folder

-The Word for Mac saves a copy of the unsaved document named Word Work File in the Temporary folder.
-Your Mac also temporarily keeps files in this folder.
-Though for many Mac users, it's not easy to find it.
+According to the unique features of Microsoft Word for Mac, you may find the unsaved item in the AutoRecovery or Word Temporary files folder, which saves a copy of the unsaved document named Word Work File.
+Your Mac also temporarily keeps files in this temporary folder.
+However, it's not easy for many Mac users to find it.

-Step 2.
-In Terminal, enter open $TMPDIR, and you will be directed to the TMP folder, which is used to keep files temporarily.
+2. Step 2.
+In Terminal, enter open $TMPDIR, and you will be directed to the TMP folder, which keeps files temporarily.

-Step 3.
-In the TMP folder, find and open the folder named "TemporaryItems".
-In it, right-click the desired unsaved Word files and "Open with..."
+3. Step 3.
+In the TMP folder, find and open the "TemporaryItems" folder.
+Right-click the desired Word files in it and "Open with..."
 Microsoft Word.

 Recover unsaved Word documents from Temporary items folder

-#3.
-Recover Unsaved Word Document on Mac from Recovered Item
+Find an Unsaved Word Document on a Mac from Recovered Items

-The Word for Mac temporarily saves documents that the user has not yet saved themselves in a folder named "Recovered items", located in the Trash.
+The Word for Mac temporarily saves documents that the user has not yet saved themselves in a folder named "Recovered items" in the Trash.
 If there are no recovered files, this folder will not appear.

-Step 2.
-Look for a folder labeled "Recovered items" and click into it to look for your unsaved Word file.
+2. Step 2.
+Look for a folder labeled "Recovered items" and click into it to look for your Word file.
 If you cannot find it, try the next solution.

 How to recover unsaved Word documents on Mac - Recovered items

-#5.
-Recover Deleted Word Documents with File Recovery Software
+How to Recover Deleted Word Documents with Software

 Step 1.
 Scan for lost documents